What is combat trauma?, Recognizing Combat Stress, How to deal with this trauma

 Exposure to combat and operational stress can leave emotional scars that linger after deployment.
 While every individual reacts differently, some problems service members and veterans may notice after combat or operational stress are listed below.
-If you feel you might be dealing with one or more of these problems, check out Restore for more information and tools to get started.

 - Anger or Aggressive Behavior

 Although anger is a natural and healthy emotion that may have helped you do your job while deployed, intense anger can scare people and push them away.
 Aggressive, hurtful behavior can also cause problems with family, friends, co-workers, and the legal system.